jadKhoury1/simple-body-validator/README.md

     const validator = make(data, rules);
 ```

-As you can see the validation rules are passed as a the second argument to the <code>make</code> method.
+As you can see the validation rules are passed as the second argument to the <code>make</code> method.
 All available validation rules are documented [here](/available-validation-rules).

 Alternatively, validation rules may be specified as arrays of rules instead of a single <code>|</code> delimited string.